colcon/colcon.readthedocs.org/reference/verb/metadata.rst

 ----------------

 Add the URL of a metadata repository.
-Afterwards the metadata information need to be fetched at least once by invoking ``colcon metadata update <name>``.
+Afterwards, the metadata information needs to be fetched at least once by invoking ``colcon metadata update <name>``.

 name